 Flossing around a dental bridge can be a bit tricky since there’s a place underneath your restoration that you can’t reach from the top of your tooth.
 In this case, you want to use a floss threader to weave the strand under your bridge, then clean against the side of each supporting tooth.
 Tufted “super floss” is also helpful for cleaning the space between your bridge and gum tissues.

-Contrary to popular belief, flossing will not pull off your crown or dental bridges.
-In Dumont, we actually tell our patients that it’s the lack of flossing that can cause your restorations to fail.
+Contrary to popular belief, flossing will not pull off your dental crown or dental bridges in Dumont, we actually tell our patients that it’s the lack of flossing that can cause your restorations to fail.
 If bacteria accumulate around the edges of your crown or bridge, it can create new cavities underneath them.
 How much do crowns and bridges cost?
 Enough that it’s best to floss them daily so that they last as long as possible!

 Alternatives to Flossing